ChristianLoizou/Shorts/README.md

 python37 main.py
 ```

 NOTE: [Python version 3.7+](https://python.org/downloads/) is required to compile from source.
 You also need [git command line](https://git-scm.com/) to clone from the command line.
-If you don't want to clone the whole repo, download:
+If you don't want to clone the whole repo, download from the project folder:
  - *main.py* - Source code file
  - *assets/* - Contains icons / other assets
  - *application_update.py* - Can be left out if you don't need the auto-update feature